hellwolf/yul-dsl-monorepo/README.md

 *Expressive*

-YulDSL provides an EDSL called 'YulDSL' for transpiling Haskell code to Solidiy/Yul code.
+Yolc embeds itself in the Haskell language before being compiled into Solidity/Yul code.

 > Why does *expressiveness* matter?
 Read more [here](#).